Scientific Name

 Description

-Sedum makinoi is a low-growing succulent with slender creeping stems with opposite fleshy green leaves.
-It grows 4 inches (10 cm) tall.
-Leaves are flat, rounded, up to 0.6 inches (1.5 cm) long, and up to 0.4 inches (1 cm) wide.
+Sedum makinoi is a low-growing succulent with slender, creeping stems and opposite, fleshy, green leaves.
+It can grow 4 inches (10 cm) tall.
+The leaves are flat and rounded, measuring up to 0.6 inches (1.5 cm) long and 0.4 inches (1 cm) wide.

 The flowers are yellow and star-shaped and appear in mid-summer.